marshalneves/survey-gestor/README.md

 # Survey Gestor

-Foobar is a simple ReactJS App that implements some important libraries and concepts, including:
+Survey Gestor is a simple ReactJS App that implements some important libraries and concepts, including:
 - Redux
 - Styled Components
 - Reselect